Can An Irrevocable Trust Do A 1031 Exchange?

 2. Trustee: legally responsible for managing the trust.

-An irrevocable trust, as mentioned above, files income taxes on behalf of the trust and has a unique IRS EIN number.
+An irrevocable trust, as mentioned above, files income taxes on behalf of the trust and has its own IRS EIN number.

 Real estate held in an irrevocable trust is legally titled to the trustee, or the holder of the trust.
-The beneficiary holds the equitable title, depending on the terms of the trust.
+The beneficiary holds the equitable title, depending on the trust terms.

 Because the ownership of assets is permanently transferred to the trust, the grantor is not responsible for tax liabilities created by the assets.
 This is one attractive benefit of an irrevocable trust.